 National data may also understate the number of patients who could be cared for safely and effectively out of hospital.
 This is because the ‘clock’ for measuring delayed transfers only begins when a full multidisciplinary team has assessed the patient’s needs – for example, to determine if a patient needs further therapy or social care input – before deciding when the patient can be discharged.
 Patients in hospital who have been assessed by a consultant or other clinician as being ‘medically fit for discharge’ will not be counted as a delayed transfer before this fuller assessment takes place.

 Why do delayed transfers of care occur?

 Other factors can also come into play.
-These include disputes between families/patients and providers concerning where the patient should be transferred; waiting for equipment to be installed in the community; awaiting public funding and housing issues.
+These include disagreements between families/patients and providers concerning where the patient should be transferred; waiting for equipment to be installed in the community; awaiting public funding; and housing issues.

 National data on the reasons for delayed transfers of care is collected in several categories (see Figure 1).
 In 2016/17, delays where the patient was awaiting a care package in their own home accounted for the largest number of delays (more than 20 per cent of all delays).